fkemps/FortiPoC-Toolkit-for-GCP/README.md

 `./gcpcmd.sh --ip-address-add`

-By adding [IP-ADDRESS] argumnet you can specify which IP-address to add/remove.
+By adding [IP-ADDRESS] argument you can specify which IP-address to add/remove.

 `./gcpcmd.sh --ip-address-add 10.1.1.1`